yegor256/blog/_posts/2014/apr/2014-04-20-how-hourly-rate-is-calculated.md

 In [XDSD](https://www.xdsd.org), everyone---including project managers,  analysts, programmers, and product owners---receives payments based on deliverables with agreed upon budgets.
-In the fhe first section of the article, [How XDSD Is Different]({% pst 2014/apr/2014-04-17-how-xdsd-is-different %}) I explain exactly how this concept works.
+In the first section of the article, [How XDSD Is Different]({% pst 2014/apr/2014-04-17-how-xdsd-is-different %}) I explain exactly how this concept works.
 I don't explain in the article, though, how we decide which hourly rate is acceptable for each project participant.